phanrahan/magma/docs/when_internals.md

 * `backend/mlir/when.py`
   * `WhenCompiler`
     * Overview
+      * A class encapsulating the MLIR compilation logic for instances of the `WhenBuilder` primitive.
+It is invoked by the `ModuleVisitor` class in `backend/mlir/harware_module.py`.
     * Attributes
       * `_module_visitor`: handle to `ModuleVisitor` instance from `backend/mlir/harware_module.py`, used to reference the context for